Design for Onboarding: Mobile App Tutorials

 What are the points to consider for tutorial design?

-The structure and content of the app tutorial are surely highly individual for every particular project.
-As we mentioned in the articles devoted to UX research and creative stages of app design, there are numerous factors influencing the design solutions depending on three major perspectives: user needs/ wishes/ expectations, product nature, and business goals.
-Being the initial site of introduction of the product to the user, the tutorial is also the point of analysis and creative approach to presenting the essential information in the way which is dynamic, edible and attractive to the target user.
+The structure and content of the app tutorial are highly project-specific.
+As we mentioned in the article on UX research and the creative stages of app design, numerous factors influence design solutions across three major perspectives: user needs, wants, and expectations; product characteristics; and business goals.
+As the product’s initial introduction to the user, the tutorial is also the point of analysis and the creative approach to presenting essential information in a dynamic, engaging, and attractive way for the target user.

 Custom images or illustrations

 Most people perceive and decode images faster than words.
-It makes usage of illustrations logical and rational for app tutorials which have to give the information quickly.
+It makes the use of illustrations logical and rational in app tutorials, which must convey information quickly.
 In the article devoted to the benefits of illustrations in UI, we mentioned that in the case of tutorials, illustrations, be it photos or originally drawn images, fully reveal their potential in explanation and clarification.
-The options can be totally diverse from simple icon-like to artistic and sophisticated artworks.
-Illustrations of this kind become a good way to boost usability minimizing the necessity of using the copy on the screens.
-They are particularly efficient in apps for kids and youngsters as they usually feel this sort of explanation more user-friendly.
+The options can be diverse from simple icon-like to artistic and sophisticated artworks.
+Illustrations of this kind are a good way to boost usability, reducing the need for copy on screens.
+They are particularly efficient in apps for kids and youngsters, as they usually feel this sort of explanation is more user-friendly.

-Design trends of recent year have demonstrated the increasing popularity of custom illustrations created for the specific interfaces.
-App tutorials became the favorable ground featuring a variety of styles and approaches.
-In many cases, illustration becomes the center of the composition and its aim is to present a specific feature or benefit in an attractive and easily decodable way.
-Another popular approach is applying a mascot, which is a character imitating the flow of real communication with the user and setting emotional bonds.
+Design trends in recent years have demonstrated the growing popularity of custom illustrations designed for specific interfaces.
+App tutorials became a favorable ground featuring a variety of styles and approaches.
+In many cases, illustration becomes the center of the composition, and it aims to present a specific feature or benefit in an attractive and easily decodable way.
+Another popular approach is to apply a mascot, a character that imitates the flow of real communication with the user and helps establish emotional bonds.

 Copywriting and typography

-In the case of tutorials, words are power.
-However, there are two simple rules to support this power: tell them short and make them helpful.
-No secret, that writing a short informative sentence is much harder than writing a long one: you have to find an effective way not to waste those precious seconds which the user is ready to devote to reviewing tutorial screens.
-If it’s possible, involve the professional copywriter who will find the way of creating copy for the interface that makes every single letter count.
-Make your homework, take time and effort to create a concise, attractive, and clear copy that applies the language appealing correctly to the target audience and corresponding to the objectives set for the product.
-As well as designed solutions, the copy should be tested as much as possible to find the shortest ways of informing users.
+In tutorials, words are powerful.
+However, there are two simple rules to support this power: keep it short and make it helpful.
+No secret that writing a short, informative sentence is much harder than writing a long one: you have to find an effective way to avoid wasting those precious seconds the user is ready to devote to reviewing tutorial screens.
+If it’s possible, involve the professional copywriter who will find a way to create copy for the interface that makes every single letter count.
+Make your homework, take the time and effort to create a concise, attractive, and clear copy that uses language appealing to the target audience and aligns with the objectives set for the product.
+In addition to designed solutions, the copy should be tested as much as possible to find the most effective ways of informing users.

-One more aspect that designers should bear in mind is that copy is one more visual element of design.
-As well as the icons, fields, buttons, illustrations, toggles and the like, it literally occupies the part of the screen or webpage like any other graphic component and influences the general stylistic presentation of the app or website.
-Furthermore, the success of the efficient copy directly depends on such design solutions as the choice of types and fonts, background, placement of the copy.
-All the mentioned aspects greatly affect the level of readability, so when they are done inappropriately, the copy will lose the chance to get all its potential applied, even being highly meaningful.
+One more aspect designers should bear in mind is that copy is another visual element of design.
+In addition to icons, fields, buttons, illustrations, toggles, and similar elements, it occupies a portion of the screen or web page like any other graphic component and influences the overall styling of the app or website.
+Furthermore, the success of the efficient copy directly depends on design solutions such as type and font selection, background, and copy placement.
+All the mentioned aspects significantly affect readability, so when they are used incorrectly, the copy loses the chance to realize its full potential, even if it is highly meaningful.

 Animation

-One more method to make tutorials not only informative but also attractive and engaging is applying animation.
-Motion makes interaction more dynamic, it is able to breathe life into the interface, amaze, and catch the user’s attention.
+One more method to make tutorials not only informative but also attractive and engaging is to apply animation.
+Motion makes interaction more dynamic; it is able to breathe life into the interface, amaze, and catch the user’s attention.
 One more good point is that animation can make important details more noticeable.
-On the other hand, motion can increase the time and traffic needed to get it loaded, so it should be wisely applied and discussed with developers in the aspect of its technical realization.
+On the other hand, motion can increase the time and traffic needed to get it loaded, so it should be wisely applied and discussed with developers in terms of its technical realization.

 Clear page/screen indicator

 Usually, tutorials consist of several screens, each devoted to one point or benefit to present.
-It’s vital to remember that from this very start of interaction users should know where they are and how long is the path.
+It’s vital to remember that from this very start of interaction, users should know where they are and how long the path is.
 The page/screen indicator is a good and simple way to inform users about the flow of the process, and it shouldn’t be neglected.

 Ability to skip

-Another thing to consider is the choice of skipping the tutorial.
-Not all the users need it, even using the product for the first time, so for some products, it could be reasonable to give them the ability to skip the tutorial.
-The decision upon this function has to be done on the basis of testing and analysis of the target audience.
+Another option is to skip the tutorial.
+Not all users need it; even when using the product for the first time, some may prefer to skip the tutorial.
+For some products, it may be reasonable to allow users to skip the tutorial.
+The decision on this function has to be made on the basis of testing and analysis of the target audience.

 Underwater World Encyclopedia – section tutorial

-In the bottom line, it’s vital to remember: in the interface, all the details count.
-Well-known proverb checked by many generations says: a good dress is a card of invitation, a good mind is a letter of recommendation.
-Surely, if the presented product is nothing good or helpful for the user, whatever good the tutorial will be designed, it won’t save the situation.
-However, if the product is user-friendly and problem-solving, the app tutorial gives another chance to make the introduction smooth and pleasant.
-Good dress helps to impress – and thought-out app tutorial can easily prove it.
+In the end, it’s vital to remember: in the interface, every detail counts.
+A well-known proverb, checked by many generations, says: A good dress is a card of invitation, a good mind is a letter of recommendation.
+Surely, if the product is not useful to the user, no matter how good the tutorial is, it won’t help.
+However, if the product is user-friendly and problem-solving, the app tutorial provides another opportunity to make the introduction smoother and more pleasant.
+A good dress helps to impress – and a thought-out app tutorial can easily prove it.

 Useful Reading